jacobkap/crimebythenumbers/docs/functions.md

 + function_name  - This is just the name we give to the function.
 It can be anything but, like when making other objects, call it something that is easy to remember what it does.
 + parameters  - Here is where we say what goes into the function.
 In most cases you will want to put some data in and expect something new out.
 For example, for the function `mean()` you put in a vector of numbers in the () section and it returns the mean of those numbers.
 Here is also where you can put any options to affect how the code is run.
 + code - This is the code you write to do the thing you want the function to do.
 In the above example our code is `number <- number + 2`.
-For any number inputted, our code adds 2 to it and saves it back into the object number.
+For any number inputted, our code adds 2 to it and assigns it back into the object *number*.
 + return - This is something new in this book, here you use the `return()` function and inside the () you put the object you want to be outputted.
-In our example we have "number" inside the `return()` as that's what we want to come out of the function.
+In our example we have *number* inside the `return()` as that's what we want to come out of the function.
 It is not always necessary to end your function with `return()` but is highly recommended to do so to make sure you're outputting what it is you want to output.
 + The final piece is the structure of your function.
 After the function_name (whatever it is you call it) you always need the text `<- function()` where the parameters (if any) are in the ().
-After the closing parentheses put a `{` and at the very end of the function, after the `return()`, close those squiggly brackets with a "}".
+After the closing parentheses put a `{` and at the very end of the function, after the `return()`, close those squiggly brackets with a `}`.
 The `<- function()` tells R that you are making a function rather than some other type of object.
 And the `{` and `}` tell R that all the code in between are part of that function.

 Our function here adds 2 to any number we input.